Episode 306 - Church Union

 Though it couldn't compete with the wailing and gnashing of teeth which the fall of Jerusalem had caused, you might be surprised at the level of anguish it provoked.

-Pope Urban IV described the feeling as like a spear piercing our heart, and he immediately wrote to every corner of Christendom demanding that a crusade be recruited and directed against the schismatic Emperor of the Greeks.
+Pope Urban IV described the feeling as like a spear piercing our heart, and he immediately wrote to every corner of Christendom demanding that a crusade be recruited and directed against the schismatic emperor of the Greeks.

 This might all seem hysterical given that the Byzantines were a Christian people, and that the Latin Empire had made precious little effort to enforce Catholic norms on the locals.